pj-wise/webapi-ii-challenge/README.md

 ## Stretch Problems

-To work on the stretch problems you'll need to enable the `cors` middleware.
+To work on the stretch problems you will need to enable the `cors` middleware.
 Follow these steps:

 - add the `cors` npm module: `npm i cors`.
 - add `server.use(cors())` after `server.use(express.json())`.